rfp2212-SDC1-honeyDijon/Atelier-QA/README.md

 # Atelier Product Q&A API Service
-Redesign and optimization of a backend system for an e-commerce web application.
-Responsible for the Product Q&A microservice.
+- Redesign and optimization of a backend system for an e-commerce web application.
+- Responsible for the Product Q&A microservice that supports the front-end Questions & Answers module that allows users to view and search questions, ask questions, answer qeustions, and provide feedback questions for a given product.

 <br/>